droe/xnumon/README.md

 ## Debugging

+Use `make test` while xnumon is logging to `/var/log/xnumon.log` to execute a set of automated test cases, exercising different APIs and automatically checking the log file for the expected events.
+Submitting a pull request with a failing testcase is the best way to report bugs.

 Use the metrics in eventcode 1 events to monitor xnumon internals, possibly reducing the interval it gets generated in the configuration.